maytepioli/holbertonschool-printf/README.md

 - _<h4>Additional Functionality:</h4>_
    - _Handles NULL strings by printing "(null)"._

- ## Try It Online

-Click [here](https://repl.it) to try out some interactive examples with `_printf`.
-Modify the code snippets to see how `_printf` handles different formats and inputs.

-Click [here](https://gist.github.com/your-username/your-gist-id) to try out some interactive examples with `_printf`.
-Modify the code snippets to see how `_printf` handles different formats and inputs.

 _<h2>Files:</h2>_

 - _**main.h:**_ _Header file containing function declarations and necessary includes._